Radiotherapy uses radiation to damage cancer cells and stop them from reproducing. It can be used by itself or combined with other cancer treatments.

 Palliative care is treatment aimed at relieving the symptoms of cancer.
 It may be used for someone that has cancer that has grown, spread and is unlikely to be cured.

-Palliative care aims ot give the person with cancer as good a life as possible.
+Palliative care aims to give the person with cancer as good a life as possible.
 It is not about shortening or lengthening life, but improving its quality.

 What about alternative therapies?

-You may wonder about alternative therapies, especially if your cancer is advanced.
+You may wonder about complementary or 'alternative' therapy, especially if your cancer is advanced.
 There is no evidence that alternative therapies can cure cancer, and they can be expensive.
 If you choose to use an alternative therapy, tell your doctors and don’t delay or stop using conventional treatment in favour of it.